Federal Work Study Program

 Types of Work Study Jobs

 There are several departments on campus that offer College Work-Study positions.
 Jobs range from customer service to campus security to maintenance positions on campus.
-There are also off-campus positions available in the form of reading or math tutors to preschool through elementary age children at local Head Start centers across Maricopa County.
+There are also off-campus positions available in the form of reading or math tutors to preschool through elementary age children at local Head Start and/or Pre-school centers.
 These positions require additional interviews and background checks.